 You might have noticed from the video that there isn’t a lot of meat on snakes…it’s mostly skin and guts.
 Well, call me high-maintenance, but I’d actually like to have a filling meal when it’s supper time, rather than going through the trouble of killing and cooking something with no staying-power.

-That’s why I always come back to these 240 serving freeze-dried meat buckets.
+That’s why I always come back to the Wise 84 Serving Breakfast and Entrée Grab and Go Food Kit.
 Not only are they super easy to make (add hot water and enjoy), but they also store for years in easy-to-stack buckets (making them ideal for food storage).

-Plus, I love that they contain 100% real meat (none of that artificial crap), and come in six outstanding varieties like Cheesy Ground Beef and Teriyaki Style Chicken.
+Plus, I love that they contain 100% real meat (none of that artificial crap), and come in flavors like Savory Stroganoff, Chili Macaroni, Pasta Alfredo, Creamy Pasta and Vegetable Rotini and more!
 They even come with rice to make a complete, hearty meal.

 So I figure you have two options – for one, you can hang around and wait for a snake to come along, jump around and try to kill it when it does, then skin it, gut it, cook it, and then eat the little remnants of meat on it until the next one comes along.

 The other option is: you can come prepared to the bush/survival situation and have your flavorful, protein-packed supper in just a few minutes.